 That basically tells you the states in which you can get paid for recycling that glass bottle and exactly how much.

 What if I don’t live in any of these states?

 Well, you have 2 options:

 - If you live close to the border (of a state that does have the Bottle Bill program), you can take your glass to a recycling center in that state.
 Note: please do some research first.
-Some states have weird laws that prohibits taking recyclable material from one state to another.
+Some states have weird laws that prohibit taking recyclable material from one state to another.

 - Wait for your legislators to make the program available in your state.
 Many states have active campaigns going on.

 Know the Law